Contractor compliance: All you need to know before engaging freelancers & contractors

 The reason you need to be extra cautious about these classifications is because all of these categories have distinct legal and tax implications – both for you as the client, and for the workers themselves.
 A simple, careless misclassification can lead to the worker falling under the scope of laws like IR35, which can cost them hundreds of pounds in extra taxes.
 And if these misclassifications are discovered in an audit later, it could mean hefty fines for your organization too.

-Another thing to keep in mind?
-The freelancer or contractor you’re working with may be from a different country, and the compliance laws there might be completely different.
+If the freelancer or contractor you’re working with is from a different country, the compliance laws there might be completely different.
 Proper contractor compliance management will ensure that you collect the right documentation and, with the help of the relevant experts in your organization, classify your workers correctly.

-2. It will impact the way you work with contractors
+2. Formalize the way you work with contractors

 Misclassification of workers doesn’t just become a problem when tax season rolls around – it impacts your day-to-day engagements with your external workers too.